LL8848/DimNet/README.md

 Tutorials
 ------
-* 1D case study: friction factor of flow in smooth tubes
+* 1D_example: friction factor of flow in smooth tubes
-* 2D case study: friction factor of flow in rough tubes
+* 2D_example: friction factor of flow in rough tubes